 Being a part of the human connection that media can bridge has been an endless quest of my career.
 Richard Leacock has suggested, "We are only successful in finding out anything when we are filming somebody who is more concerned with what he is doing than with the fact that we care filming him."
 I agree with this idea and became obsessed with capturing moments of genuine authenticity that rarely brush the viewfinder.

-Julye Newlin Productions, Inc., began early in 1993, after a film editing position at NASA's Johnson Space Center facility ended.
-Fortunately I had been playing around with newly introduced video formats, since 16mm was the preferred choice for documentary filmmakers, and was able to launch the company with the release of Hi-8 media.
-With an international list of clientèle in broadcast and industry I have enjoyed an invigorating career as a director/camera operator.
-Many of the skills I acquired during my retro years of sprocket holes and fixer have found themselves surprisingly helpful again.
+Julye Newlin Productions, Inc., began early in 1993 after a film editing/camera op position at Johnson Space Center (NASA) ended.
+Fortunately, I had been playing around with newly introduced video formats as a documentary filmmaker.
+I was able to launch the company with the release of Hi-8 media, leaving years of working with celluloid.
+With an international list of clientèle in broadcast and industry, I have enjoyed an invigorating career as a director/camera operator and DIT.
+Many skills I acquired during my retro years of sprocket holes have found themselves surprisingly helpful again.

-I have been in the industry since 1989.
+I have been in the industry since 1993.